 Welcome to Barnham CEVC Primary School, a small school in the beautiful rural village of Barnham in Suffolk.

-At Barnham CEVCP we aim to create a school full of learning, adventure and discovery in which children feel safe and secure.
+At Barnham CEVC we aim to create a school full of learning, adventure and discovery in which children feel safe and secure.
 We offer high quality teaching that embraces our school values and strives for excellence.
-We aim for all the children at Barnham CEVCP to develop a love of learning, build individual strengths and talents to become confident and independent citizens.
+We aim for all the children at Barnham CEVC to develop a love of learning, build individual strengths and talents to become confident and independent citizens.

 As a team we are committed to exciting teaching and irresistible learning.